-For example, if there is an offer that expires at the end of February that requires a $5,000 spend in three months, and you know you have a $2,000 insurance bill at the start of May, you might choose to delay your sign-up until the end of February rather than applying at the start of January, so that you can pay that bill on your new card to help you hit your target.
+You know you have a $2,000 insurance bill at the start of September, you might choose to delay your sign-up until the end of July rather than applying at the start of June, so that you can pay that bill on your new card to help you hit your target.

 Some businesses providing this service include:

 We have all been in the situation where you go out to a restaurant with a group of people and the dreaded time comes to split the payment.
 Be the hero by volunteering your card for payment?
 You earn the points, and you can ask your friends to transfer you their share separately.

 You could also ask trusted family and friends if you can pay their bills on behalf of them and then have them transfer the money.
 In my experience, most people (who are not earning points anyway) are happy for me to do this and see no real difference whilst you reap the rewards.